ana-balica/ana-balica.github.io/_posts/2014-12-15-bali-the-good-and-the-bad.md

 ### Goodbye

 One last piece of advice: **Live in Bali once, but leave it before it makes you soft.** And that's what we did.
-That's it folks!